Death and the Internet: Policies

 As of the COVID-19 pandemic, Instagram has notified its users of a delay in time of reviewing reports of deceased users due to the limited staff the pandemic has caused.
 Users that submit a report on a deceased user on Instagram can either memorialize the account or remove it from Instagram's platform.
-Through memorializing the account, Instagram secures and protects a platform of a deceased user, but per their policy, they do not supply any of the login credentials to the account.For both memorializing or removing a deceased users account, a verified user needs to submit a tangible document that shows proof of death of the user.
+Through memorializing the account, Instagram secures and protects a platform of a deceased user, but per their policy, they do not supply any of the login credentials to the account.
+For both memorializing or removing a deceased users account, a verified user needs to submit a tangible document that shows proof of death of the user.
 However, to fully remove an account, the user must be a close or direct family member to the deceased person, and show proof of credibility as well.

 Microsoft

 Policies

 Per Microsoft's policies, they do not supply any of the login credentials to a deceased user's Microsoft account.
 A user does not have to contact or notify Microsoft of the deceased user, as the related user is able to close the account themselves.
 At default, Microsoft removes accounts after 2 years of inactivity.
-If the user does not have access to the deceased user's account, Microsoft recommends that the user deletes all bank accounts linked to the one of the diseased to ensure no subscriptions are still going through.
+If the user does not have access to the deceased user's account, Microsoft recommends that the user deletes all bank accounts linked to that of the deceased to ensure no subscriptions are still going through.
 If the user wants to request to gain access to the deceased user's account, a court order or a subpoena has to be provided to Microsoft, but does not guarantee access to the deceased user's account.

 For users that live in Germany, more documentation is needed to gain access of a deceased user's account, including the deceased user's death certificate, a form of ID, and a documentation of consent from the deceased.
 The requesting user needs to provide a form of ID as well.